Deepak-karmiyal/HR-attrition-dashboard-power-bi-/README.md

 # Problem Statement:

-* Build a HR dashboard in tableau to track and analyze attrition in an organization
+* Build a HR dashboard in power bi to track and analyze attrition in an organization

 # Tools Used: